RMLio/prov4itdata-web-app/docs/REPORT.md

 This means that the data stored by Solid is portable and completely interoperable.

-Anyone or anything that accesses data in a Solid pod uses a unique ID, authenticated by a decentralized extension of OpenID Connect.
+Anyone or anything that accesses data in a Solid pod uses a unique ID, authenticated by a decentralized extension of [OpenID Connect][OpenIDConnect].
 Solid's access control system uses these IDs to determine whether a person or application has access to a resource in a pod.

 #### Web App